 Today’s post continues an ongoing series on Phantom playbooks; which the platform uses to automate and orchestrate your security operations plan.
-This example examines one of the sample playbooks included with the Phantom 2.0 platform release.
+This example examines one of the sample playbooks included with the Phantom Platform.

 The Phantom security automation and orchestration platform can help you investigate, block, and contain ransomware threats.
 The platform with an expanded Ransomware playbook could also automate the remediation of infected devices.
 Deal with the volume of ransomware threats you face by using the Phantom platform to scale your investigations and response to meet the challenge.

-Screenshot from the Phantom platform’s new visual playbook editor.
+Screenshot of the Phantom platform’s new visual playbook editor.

 As shown in the above diagram, the Phantom platform ingests either a suspicious file or file hash from your current security infrastructure and triggers the Ransomware playbook, automating key investigation and containment steps: